Elf owl: Conservation status

 Populations of elf owls have continued to decline in recent years due to a continued loss of native habitats, particularly those in the desert areas of California.
 Human activities, like increasing water diversion and home construction, have decimated these desert and riparian areas, as well as increasingly abundant invasive species (such as the salt cedar).
 The destruction of habitat leaves many elf owls unable to nest, hunt, and reproduce in areas like California, Arizona, and elsewhere.

 To date, elf owls are not considered a globally threatened species, yet they are listed as "endangered" in California due to a population of fewer than 150,000 individual owls in the United States.
 California has implemented a captive breeding program in an attempt to increase this number, while numerous environmental and government agencies work to preserve their riparian and desert homes.
 Some sources report that the elf owl has already been nearly eliminated in California.

 In fiction

 An elf owl named Gylfie is a major character in the Guardians of Ga'Hoole book series by Kathryn Lasky, and the 2010 film adaptation.
-An elf owl plays a major role in the technothriller The Elf Owl and Imagined Amenities, by Sam Biondo.